FaisalHammad1999/futureproofwiki/Deploying-a-Database.md

 Once you've made a MongoDB Atlas cluster, you can [connect to it from nigh on anywhere](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/).

 ### [FaunaDB](https://fauna.com/)
 FaunaDB is a very user friendly, serverless, collection-document database service.
+Fauna uses it's own query language, [FQL](https://docs.fauna.com/fauna/current/start/fql_for_sql_users.html).
 For a walkthrough on adding it to a Netlify-deployed app, [give this a go](https://medium.com/@bethmschofield/adding-faunadb-to-a-netlify-deployed-react-app-47753d6de1c9).
 Netlify Functions actually harnesses the same [AWS Lambda](https://aws.amazon.com/lambda/) service as Amplify just with some limitations.

 ### [Firebase Realtime Database](https://firebase.google.com/)
 Google's Firebase has a popular and interesting real time database offering.
 For more info, see their own [introduction](https://firebase.google.com/docs/database).